OneKeyHQ/documents/docs/Extension/03-Best Practices/registering-function-names.md

 4. Click "write"

-5. Approve the transaction in MetaMask (you only pay gas)
+5. Approve the transaction in OneKey (you only pay gas)

 ## Verify